.png)

 Instead of: "Could we build these automations ourselves?"

-Ask: "Do we have someone who can systematically encode how our organization communicates, how our subject matter experts interact with communications and marketing, and do we have our themes, topics, and messaging so sharp and well done and organized that AI can actually use it?"
+Ask: "Do we have someone who can systematically encode how our organization communicates, how our subject matter experts interact with communications and marketing, and do we have our themes, topics, and messaging, output formats and promtps so sharp and organized that AI can actually use it when we'd give it to IT to set it up?"

 If the answer is "not yet," then you're probably automating the wrong thing, with time that should be spent on something that helps your company more.